Skrublaub/useless-torrenter/readme.md

 When using `torrer selenium "query"`, this uses a geckodriver install to open the official piratesbay website.
 Javascript is run when using selenium

+## Why

+I wanted to learn selenium and how to parse with python requests.